 - What different types of sanctions exist in the criminal justice system?

 - Why is the U.S. the nation with the highest incarceration rate in the world?

 - What are the relationships between politics and authority?

 - What different types of political rule exist?

 - What is the difference betwen pluralism and a power elite?

-- What evidence exists to suggest that pluralist, democratic politics no longer describes American government?
+- What evidence exists to suggest that democratic politics are problematic in the U.S. today?